 It has been hardly two weeks since the news of a probable ban by South Korea on its crypto exchanges had rattled the markets.
 Today is another such day.
-As far as one can see on screen, the cryptocurrencies are drowning in red.
-Although it was not entirely unknown, this time, South Korea has clearly sent the message that anonymous cryptotrading must stop.
+As far as one can see on screen, cryptocurrencies are drowning in red.
+Although it was not entirely unknown this time, South Korea has clearly sent the message that anonymous cryptotrading must stop.
 And cryptos are being hit because anonymity is one of the major draws to the cryptoworld.

 South Korea has announced the deadline by which anonymous cryptocurrency trading accounts must be banned.
-The Financial Services Commission (FSC) has stated that crypto investors will be required to use their real name bank accounts from January 30, to continue trading in virtual currencies.
-(Source: “South Korea Announces Deadline for Halt of Anonymous Crypto Trading, January 23, 2018)
+The Financial Services Commission (FSC) has stated that crypto investors will be required to use real-name bank accounts from January 30 to continue trading in virtual currencies.
+(Source: “South Korea Announces Deadline for Halt of Anonymous Crypto Trading,” CoinDesk, January 23, 2018.)

-Earlier, the news of South Korea ban had come in after the authorities inspected few crypto exchanges and banks for KYC/AML compliance.
-The justice minister Park Sang-Ki had gone so far as saying that the ministry was preparing a bill to ban crypto trading through exchanges.
-However, it was later clarified that the government was keen on regulating the crypto market.
+Earlier, the news of a South Korea ban had come in after the authorities inspected a few crypto exchanges and banks for know-your-customer (KYC) and anti-money laundering (AML) compliance.
+South Korean Justice Minister Park Sang-Ki had gone as far as saying that the ministry was preparing a bill to ban crypto trading through exchanges.
+However, it was later clarified that the government was keen on simply regulating the crypto market, not banning it outright.

 Right now, major crypto exchanges are working to enforce the new rule.
-While it may take some time for cryptomarket to recover, it might be a step in the right direction once the dust settles.
+While it may take some time for the cryptomarket to recover, it might be a step in the right direction once the dust settles.